dce/davideisinger.com/content/journal/encrypt-and-dither-photos-in-hugo/index.md

 I tried treating the full-size images with ImageMagick on the command line and then letting Hugo resize the result, but I wasn't happy with the output -- there's still way too much data in a dithered full-sized image, so when you scale it down, it just looks like a crappy black-and-white photo.
 Furthermore, the encoding wasn't properly optimizing for two-color images and so the files were larger than I wanted.

 I needed to find some way to scale the images to the appropriate size and _then_ apply the dither.
 Fortunately, Hugo has the ability to [fetch remote images][9], which got me thinking about a separate image processing service.
 After a late night of coding, I've got a solution I'm quite pleased with.

+Here's a picture of me, before and after dithering:

+{{<thumbnail race_121539.jpg "782x900" />}}
+{{<dither race_121539.jpg "782x900" />}}

  Read on for more details, and if you want to follow along, you'll need to have Ruby installed (I recommend [asdf][10] if you're on a Unix-y OS) as well as ImageMagick and OpenSSL.

 [9]: https://gohugo.io/content-management/image-processing/#remote-resource
 [10]: https://asdf-vm.com/